§ 128-28. Administration and responsibility for operation of System.

 In order to pay for the administration of this section, the Retirement Systems Division of the Department of State Treasurer may increase receipts from the retirement assets of the Retirement System or may pay the costs directly from the retirement assets.

-(q) Notwithstanding any law, rule, regulation or policy to the contrary, any board, agency, department, institution or subdivision of the State maintaining lists of names and addresses in the administration of their programs may upon request provide to the Retirement System information limited to social security numbers, current name and addresses of persons identified by the System as members, beneficiaries, and beneficiaries of members of the System.
-The System shall use such information for the sole purpose of notifying members, beneficiaries, and beneficiaries of members of their rights to and accruals of benefits in the Retirement System.
-Any social security number, current name and address so obtained and any information concluded therefrom and the source thereof shall be treated as confidential and shall not be divulged by any employee of the Retirement System or of the Department of State Treasurer except as may be necessary to notify the member, beneficiary, or beneficiary of the member of their rights to and accruals of benefits in the Retirement System.
-Any person, officer, employee or former employee violating this provision shall be guilty of a Class 1 misdemeanor; and if such offending person be a public official or employee, he shall be dismissed from office or employment and shall not hold any public office or employment in this State for a period of five years thereafter.
+(q) Notwithstanding any law to the contrary, any board, agency, department, institution, or subdivision of the State maintaining lists of names and addresses in the administration of its programs may upon request provide to the Retirement System information limited to social security numbers, current name and addresses of persons identified by the System as members, beneficiaries, and beneficiaries of members of the System.
+The System shall use this information for the sole purpose of notifying members, beneficiaries, and beneficiaries of members of the person's rights to and accruals of benefits in the Retirement System.
+Any social security number, current name, and address obtained, any other information concluded from this information, and the source of this information are confidential and shall not be divulged by any employee of the Retirement System or of the Department of State Treasurer except as necessary to notify the member, beneficiary, or beneficiary of the member of the person's rights to and accruals of benefits in the Retirement System.
+Any person, officer, employee, or former employee violating this provision is guilty of a Class 1 misdemeanor; and if the offending person is a public official or employee, the person shall be dismissed from office or employment and shall not hold any public office or employment in this State for a period of five years thereafter.

-(r) Fraud Investigations and Compliance Investigations. - Access to Persons and Records. - In the course of conducting a fraud investigation or compliance investigation, the Retirement Systems Division, or authorized representatives who are assisting the Retirement Systems Division staff, shall:
+(r) Fraud Investigations and Compliance Investigations. - Access to Persons and Records. - In the course of conducting a fraud investigation or compliance investigation, the Retirement Systems Division, or authorized representatives who are assisting the Retirement Systems Division staff, has all of the following powers:

-(1) Have ready access to persons and may examine and copy all books, records, reports, vouchers, correspondence, files, personnel files, investments, and any other documentation of any employer.
+(1) To have access to persons and to examine and copy all books, records, reports, vouchers, correspondence, files, personnel files, investments, and any other documentation of any employer.
 The review of State tax returns shall be limited to matters of official business, and the Division's report shall not violate the confidentiality provisions of tax laws.

-(2) Have such access to persons, records, papers, reports, vouchers, correspondence, books, and any other documentation that is in the possession of any individual, private corporation, institution, association, board, or other organization which pertain to the following:
+(2) To have access to persons, records, papers, reports, vouchers, correspondence, books, and any other documentation that is in the possession of any individual, private corporation, institution, association, board, or other organization pertaining to the following:

 a.
 Amounts received pursuant to a grant or contract from the federal government, the State, or its political subdivisions.